 Their only hope is immigration reform.
 Yet, it is unclear if immigration reform will happen this year.

-Since there are many in Washington who oppose pro-immigrant reform, it seems likely a complete immigration packet will be passed by Congress.
+Since there are many in Washington who oppose pro-immigrant reform, it seems likely a complete immigration packet will not be passed by Congress.

 As a result, in my view, one program which deserves to pass is the DREAM Act.
 This law is designed to help immigrant children.